Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 * Key concepts able to enforce terms on Digital transactions such as Smart Contracts were introduced.
 * Innovations (both technical and legal) were developed to allow use of mechanisms such as digital signatures.

 A problem with moving Value Exchange to the Internet, however, is that parts of the economic transaction still rely on pre-Internet mechanisms: traditional fiat currencies, paper-based contracts and centuries-old legal systems for enforcement.
-Execution of complete transactions usually depends on  trusting a single centralised entity to operate the interfaces between the Traditional and Internet worlds - handling legal issues, settling payments etc. Under such a model, economics of scale and network effects tend to favour a few commercial giants at the expense of smaller companies.
+Execution of complete transactions usually depends on  trusting a single centralised entity to operate the interfaces between the Traditional and Internet worlds - handling legal issues, settling payments etc. Under such a model, economics of scale and network effects tend to favor a few commercial giants at the expense of smaller companies.
 This is a net loss to the economy: stifling innovation, excluding new competition, allowing monopolistic behaviour and "locking in" consumers without many practical choices.

 ### Decentralised Innovation

 In 2009, Bitcoin was launched by Satoshi Nakamoto, which demonstrated for the first time that a digital currency could be operated on a fully decentralised, secure network using a Proof of Work consensus algorithm.
 The ability to prevent "double spending" using a purely decentralised, online method was a revelation that hinted at the possibility of entire economic systems migrating to the Internet.

-In 2015, Ethereum was launched, which extended the concept of the Bitcoin network with a decentralised virtual machine (EVM) capable of executing turing-complete smart contracts with a global state machine.
+In 2015, Ethereum was launched, which extended the concept of the Bitcoin network with a decentralised virtual machine (EVM) capable of executing Turing-complete smart contracts with a global state machine.
 This enabled a wave of innovations such as tokenisation of assets, and the first attempts at Decentralised Autonomous Organisations.

 These innovations paved the way for significant experimentation in the space of digital currencies, tokenisation and cryptoeconomics.

 ### Technical Challenges

-However, Blockchain technologies suffer from a range of issues which proved hard to resolve.
+However, Blockchain technologies suffer from a range of issues which have proved hard to resolve.
 On the technical side, Ethereum founder Vitalik Buterin noted the "Scalability Trilemma" which is that is extremely hard to achieve the combination of:

 * **Scalability** - Ability to offer performance comparable to traditional payment systems such as VISA
 * **Security** - Resistance to attacks on assets and information integrity (such as double spending of digital currency)